rithmschool/game-of-life-3d/README.md

 ### Application Structure: `CubeUniverse`

 The `CubeUniverse` constructor is where we will manage most of the complexity of the game logic.
 To begin, the constructor function should take a parameter called `len`, which corresponds to the length of one side of the universe.
 For example, if we pass in the number 3, this constructor should construct a universe of 27 cubes in a 3 &times; 3 &times; 3 grid.
 It should also accept the parameters that determine whether or not a cube that is alive in one generation stays alive to the next, and whether a cube that is dead in one generation can become alive in the next.
 These are the four parameters _a_, _b_, _c_, and _d_ mentioned in the introduction.
-For convenience, you may want to store _a_ and _b_ in an array called `keepAlive`, and _c_ and _d_ in an array called `makeAlive`
+For convenience, you may want to store them as an array on the object to be created by `CubeUniverse`.

 The object created by `CubeUniverse` should have a `cubes` property from which we can access all of the cubes.
 We would like to access them by coordinates; for example, if our universe is called `universe`, then `universe.cubes[0][0][0]` should refer to the cube with coordinates at (0, 0, 0).
 In order for this to work, `cubes` needs to be a 3D array: in other words, it is an array, whose elements are all arrays, and each of those elements is once again an array.